Šime Vrsaljko: Return from loan

 On 26 January 2020, he started his first game after being a year out against Leganés that ended up as a goalless draw.
 He was subbed off for Ivan Šaponjić in 88th minute.
 On 18 February, he started the home leg of the Champions League round-of-16 fixture against ruling champions Liverpool that ended up as a 1–0 victory.
 On 10 August, Atlético announced that Vrsaljko and teammate Ángel Correa were both positive for COVID-19, ruling them out of the team's quarter-final fixture against RB Leipzig.

 After undergoing another knee surgery during summer, Vrsaljko finally returned to the pitch on 16 December, when he scored in a Copa del Rey 3–0 victory over Cardassar.

 Olympiacos

 On 2 July 2022, Vrsaljko moved to Super League Greece club Olympiacos on a free transfer, signing a three-year deal.
 He made his debut for the club on 20 July in a Champions League qualifier against Maccabi Haifa that ended as a 1–1 draw.
-However, in November 2022, Vrsaljko's contract was terminated by mutual agreement.
+However, on 21 November 2022, Vrsaljko's contract was terminated by mutual agreement.

 Retirement

-On 23 March 2023, Vrsaljko announced his retirement at the age of 31.
+On 23 March 2023, Vrsaljko announced his retirement from professional football at the age of 31, ending a 14-year long career with 346 total appearances made for club and country.